 Hi friends!
 I have an incredible episode for you today.
 It is so good!

-We’ve never talked about some of this stuff on The Purpose Show and I am so honored to bring my friend Tonya Dalton to you today.
-Tonya is the owner of Inkwell Press and she’s the author of the book, The Joy Of Missing Out, which is so good.
+We’ve never talked about some of this stuff on The Purpose Show and I am so honored to bring my friend Tanya Dalton to you today.
+Tanya is the owner of Inkwell Press and she’s the author of the book, The Joy Of Missing Out, which is so good.

 I’ve actually read it twice now and I’m obsessed.
 So good!